KlusterKite/KlusterKite/KlusterKite.Core/Readme.md

 				}
 				/Core/Ping {
-					actor-type = "Simple" # this is the value by default type = "ClusterKit.Core.Ping.PingActor, ClusterKit.Core" # Full type name of actor to create.
+					actor-type = "Simple" # this is the value by default type = "KlusterKite.Core.Ping.PingActor, KlusterKite.Core" # Full type name of actor to create.
 The actor is created via DI infrastructure, so type shoul be registered
 				}
 			}
 		}